 I graduated in 2009 and worked in a busy trauma hospital in Sheffield.
 However, my years at the University of Bradford showed me that I actually wanted to take a different route, and in 2010 I decided to undertake my PG Diploma in Ultrasound.

 I am now a qualified Advanced Practitioner Sonographer working at Mid Yorkshire NHS Trust."

-The clinical experience you will gain while studying at Bradford will give you a unique understanding of the traditions, values and beliefs in delivering care that is responsive to the needs of patients in a multicultural environment.
+Our course provides true integration of clinical and academic learning; from the beginning of the course students undertake placements to learn from skilled and experienced health care professionals in practice, all of whom are trained in the role by the University.
+The clinical experience you gain while studying at Bradford will give you a unique understanding of the traditions, values and beliefs in delivering care that is responsive to the needs of patients in a multicultural environment.

 Following graduation and registration, diagnostic radiographers are expected to continue to develop their knowledge and skills, and we offer a variety of short courses and postgraduate study options which allow you to specialise in areas of interest.

 Ranked 8th in the country for Medical Technology in the Complete University Guide 2018.

 Typical offer: ABB / 128 UCAS points

 As well as meeting the entry requirements below, all applicants need to be able to demonstrate that they have researched diagnostic radiography as a career and are aware of the scope and diversity of the profession.
 Applicants are advised to spend a minimum of one day in a radiography department to help them in making an informed career choice.